nerdmaennchen/qrqma/README.md

 | loop.nextitem  | The item from the following iteration of the loop.
 Undefined during the last iteration. |

 The loop variable always refers to the closest (innermost) loop.
-If we have more than one level of loops, we can rebind the variable loop by writing ``{% set outer_loop.index = loop.index %}`` after the loop that we want to use recursively.
+If we have more than one level of loops, we can rebind the loop variables by writing ``{% set outer_loop.index = loop.index %}`` after the loop that we want to use recursively.
 Then, we can call it using ``{{ outer_loop.index }}``.
 As qrqma does not support member access, variables are allowed to have a '.' in their names.
 In the example the variable ``outer_loop.index`` is a single variable with a slightly confusing name.